 Exposed parts of high- and medium-voltage systems must have adequate clearance above working spaces.
-Table 110.34(E) lists these distances.
+Table 110.34(E) in the NEC lists these distances.

 Use of Grounded Conductors (Article 200)

 All premises wiring systems must have a grounded conductor, except where the NEC specifically permits otherwise.